DialogueMaker/plugin/src/DialogueClientScript/Classes/DialogueServer/README.md

 ### defaultSettings
 An object of [DefaultServerSettings](#dialogueserversettings) that all `DialogueServer` objects default to.
 Any setting that isn't configured in the [constructor](#newdialogueserversettings-module) is defined by the default settings.

-The current default settings are opinionated and aim to best suit the average non-programmer user of.
+The current default settings are opinionated and aim to best suit the average non-programmer.
 If you have any recommendations to these settings that may improve users workflow, feel free to [file an issue](https://github.com/).

 ```luau
 local defaultSettings = {